SunStarSys/www/content/essays/spam.md

 Title: On the Spam Problem...
-Keywords: qpsmtpd,Apache::Qpsmtpd,earlytalker,anti-spam,sendmail,postfix
+Keywords: qpsmtpd,Apache::Qpsmtpd,earlytalker,anti-spam,sendmail,postfix,exim

-As I wrote about [elsewhere](/clients/apache), one of the best open source tools available to a mail administrator's arsenal of anti-spam tools is [qpsmtpd](http://en.wikipedia.org/wiki/Qpsmtpd), which is merely a frontend inbound mail server which needs a fully-functional mail server like `qmail`, `sendmail`, or `postfix` for outbound delivery.
+As I wrote about [elsewhere](/clients/apache), one of the best open source tools available to a mail administrator's arsenal of anti-spam tools is [qpsmtpd](http://en.wikipedia.org/wiki/Qpsmtpd), which is merely a frontend inbound mail server which needs a fully-functional mail server like `qmail`, `sendmail`, `exim`, or `postfix` for outbound delivery.
 What `qpsmtpd` does is very similar to what `httpd` did for
 webservers: it introduces customizable hooks into each phase of the `SMTP` session.